blueag8/Photography_Website/README.md

  10. Background images for individual pages need adjusting in the templates which extend from the base.html.
 11. Update url- If the user is not logged in for checkout, then after login, redirect back to the cart rather than to home.
 12. Add favicon image for branding
-13. Headings and Site Map for marketing# Testing
+13. Headings and Site Map for marketing
+14. Additional content added to pages ie About/Bio

+# Testing

 ### Manual
 Tested multiple devices using both Chrome Dev Tools on desktop and tested on mobile phone.
 Iphone 6/7/8 and Ipad Responsive.

 **Scenarios**